devchallenges-io/curriculum/3-javascript/2-typescript/5-typescript-decorators.md

 - **Abstract Syntax Tree (AST) Analysis**: The TypeScript compiler analyzes the AST to determine which parts of the code are necessary.
 Decorators can complicate this analysis by introducing dependencies that might seem essential.
 - **TypeScript Compiler Options**: Configuring the TypeScript compiler effectively can help optimize how decorators interact with tree-shaking.
 Use `experimentalDecorators` and `emitDecoratorMetadata` options wisely to control metadata emission.

-By understanding these aspects, you can leverage TypeScript decorators without significantly impacting performance or bundle size.

 ## The Future Scope and Potential of TypeScript Decorators

 ### Exploring Decorator Metadata and Its Role in Future Language Updates